-Good Morning, Third Graders,
+Good Morning, Fifth Graders,

 We've had two great days together.
 We're learning so much about each other, which will help us learn together this year.

-As we look forward to day three, today we'll keep practicing safety at recess.
+Today we'll keep practicing safety at recess.
 What do you like better: